Located in Falkirk's Helix Park, this outdoor sculpture by Andy Scott can be seen from across the neighbouring countryside.

 A kelpie was a mythical shape-shifting creature who lived in water and would often adopt the form of a horse, or even human likeness.
 In this sculpture the heads arise out of a pool of water beside the Forth and Clyde Canal.

 Want to remove the watermark from this image?
-We'd be grateful if you make a donation to our nominated charity, Pancreatic Cancer Scotland via the donate button below and as a thank you we'll let you download a medium-res copy with the watermark removed, licensed for PERSONAL USE ONLY (e.g posting on your facebook page, e-mailing to your Aunt Lucy in darkest Peru, or for small prints).
+Just use the donate button below to make a donation to Cancer Support Scotland, one of the charities Tacet Lens supports, and as a thank-you you will be able download a medium-res copy with the watermark removed, licensed for PERSONAL USE ONLY (e.g posting on your facebook page, e-mailing to your Aunt Lucy in darkest Peru, or for small prints).

-For high-resolution digital files, printed copies, professional use (including, but not limited to, use in publicty material, printwork, websites offering sales or services) or use by not-for-profit organisations you must contact us to discuss pricing and licensing options.
+For high-resolution digital files, printed copies, professional use (including, but not limited to, use in publicty material, printwork, websites offering sales or services) or use by not-for-profit organisations you must contact Tacet Lens to discuss pricing and licensing options.